-To fully appreciate the benefits of using essential oils for bugs that bite it’s important to understand the full scope of the problem.
+To fully appreciate the benefits of using essential oils for bug bites it’s important to understand the full scope of the problem.
 Every year as winter gives way to warm weather, all the creatures that like to bite or sting us come out to meet us, outside and indoors too.
-Their ranks include mosquitoes, ants, ticks, bees, wasps, fleas, spiders and more.
+Their ranks include mosquitoes, ants, ticks, bees, wasps and more.

 Essential oils for bug bites and for bug repelling can play a key role in the natural prevention of these potentially serious problems.
 Let’s find out how!

 The Bugs that Love to Bite and Sting You.

 Ouch!
 Another mosquito bite

 Although not found universally throughout North America, the following insects are predominantly responsible for the symptoms that respond well to using essential oils for bug bites.